 Having a sense of purpose is an important part of our successful aging journeys.
 We are all unique in the essence of who we are, what makes us happy, and what we contribute to our family, friends and community.
 At any age, having a project or hobby that we enjoy or even a close group of friends gives us a sense of purpose which improves our wellbeing.
 It can be anything big or small; just as long as it is something important to you and look forward to doing.

-Asking these types of questions can help us uncover strategies for improving our health and happiness.
+Asking these types of questions can help us uncover strategies for improving our health and successful aging journey.
 We may not immediately have the answers, but it is worth taking time to think about, and possibly discuss it with someone close.
 Remember, our health and happiness are linked together; if you want to stay healthy, take a regular inventory of what gives you joy and you purpose.
 Next month, we will talk about taking action to reengage or discover our passions and purpose which in turn create joy and contentment.

 Successful Aging Coach